What to do during 2 days in Toledo?

 3 days in Toledo

-If your third day in Toledo falls on a Sunday, take advantage of the entrance to the Alcazar and the cathedral for free.
+Yes your third day in Toledo is on a Sunday take advantage that you will have the entrance to the Alcazar and the cathedral for free.

 Alcazar de Toledo, on Sundays the visit is free.

-The Alcazar of Toledo is located on the highest hill of the city.
-From its beginnings as a Roman praetorium, continuing as a Muslim stronghold, this building always had a defensive function.
+The Alcazar de Toledo is located on the highest hill of the city.
+Since the beginning when was a Roman pretory an then as a Muslim alcazaba.
+This building always had a defensive function.

-The building we see now was commissioned by Carlos V, the emperor, to build a residence.
-For this the previous medieval castle was almost completely destroyed .
+The building that we see now was ordered bullt by Charles V the emperor, in order to have a residence.
+To this end, the former medieval castle was almost completely destroyed .

-In 1940 it began its reconstruction and since 2010 it houses the Army Museum.
+In 1940 its reconstruction began and since 2010 houses the Army Museum.
 Where you can see temporary exhibitions, archaeological remains and everything related to the army.

-On the opposite side we can visit the Library of Castilla-La Mancha, and from there enjoy some of the most beautiful views of Toledo. (admission is free to the library).
+On the other side we can visit the Library of Castilla-La Mancha, and from there, enjoy some of the most beautiful views of Toledo. (the entrance is free to the library)

-The museum closes on Mondays and some national holidays.
+The museum is closed on Mondays and some national holidays.

 The visiting hours are from 10 a.m. to 5 p.m.